rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ## Namespaces

 ### External
-All public libcudf APIs should be placed in the `cudf` namespace*.
+All public libcudf APIs should be placed in the `cudf` namespace.
 Example:
 ```c++
 namespace cudf{
    void public_function(...);